We have tested the water (literally) at some of Melbourne’s best swimming spots, from beautiful outdoor heated pools to fresh water swimming holes.

-Another spot where a full day could be spent, Pound Bend [Pound Bend Road, Warrandyte State Park] offers great walking paths as well as something for those who are a little more daring.
-Take the family on a wander back in time with the short Wurundjeri Stories Trail, this fascinating walk has signage posted throughout to explore the Wurundjeri history, culture and traditional life.
-There are interactive talking posts for the children to enjoy and learn about the traditional owners of the land.
-There are several great picnic areas spotted along the river which are shaded by tress and a great place to enjoy a snack.
-The river has several shallow pool rings for a relaxing swim, though those looking for a bit of excitement can swim through the Pound Bend Tunnel which was constructed in the late nineteenth centre to change the course of the river, it is 4m high and 150m longs and is sure to give those keen a thrill.
+Set aside another Sunday fun day for Pound Bend Reserve [Pound Bend Road, Warrandyte].
+Take the family on a wander back in time with the short Wurundjeri Stories Trail.
+This fascinating walk has signage throughout so you can learn and explore the Wurundjeri history, culture and traditional life.
+There are even interactive talking posts for the children to enjoy while learning about the traditional owners of the land.
+When lunch time rolls around, find yourself a spot along the river under the trees to enjoy a picnic.
+The river has several shallow pools for a relaxing dip or a quick cool off.
+If you are after something a bit more adventurous try swimming through the Pound Bend Tunnel that was constructed in the late nineteenth century to change the course of the river.
+It’s four-metres high, 150-metres long and is sure to give those keen a thrill!